Chalarangelo/30-seconds-of-code/README.md

 Performs right-to-left function composition.

-Use `Array.reduce()` to perform right-to-left function composition.
+Use `Array.prototype.reduce()` to perform right-to-left function composition.
 The last (rightmost) function can accept one or more arguments; the remaining functions must be unary.

 ```js